 Here’s what you do.
 You hold her in your arms and say, “It’s alright my love, Daddy is here!
 Don’t be afraid; Daddy’s here,” and you gently rock her in your arms until her reality conforms to your reality, that is, until your reality defines her reality by putting the lie to her nightmare.
-You save her from her nightmare by exposing it as false, not by letting it falsify you.
-That’s a rough analogy, we believe, for how it is that God awakens us from our nightmare.
+You save her from her nightmare by exposing it as false, not by letting it falsify in you the truth that contradicts the nightmare.
+That’s a rough analogy, we believe, for how it is that God awakens us from our nightmare through incarnate suffering.

 “But this doesn’t require incarnation,” you say.
 “To save us,” you insist, “God didn’t speak into our world from outside.”
 Quite right.
 To save us from our nightmare, God enters our nightmare.
 Or if we’re talking about my daughter who is stuck in a bad dream, then I enter her nightmare to rescue her.
 So let’s extend our analogy of the dream to include this.
 How might some such model be possible and maintain anything like an Orthodox, Chalcedonian Christology?